small-tech/site.js/README.md

 ### Advanced routing (routes.js file)

-DotJS should get you pretty far, especially for simpler use cases, but if you need full flexibility in routing, simply define a _routes.js_ in your _.dynamic_ folder:
+DotJS should get you pretty far for simpler use cases, but if you need full flexibility in routing (to use regular expressions in defining route paths, for example, or for initialising global objects that need to survive for the lifetime of the server), simply define a _routes.js_ in your _.dynamic_ folder:

 ```
 site/